 A NETWORK OF GIFTED OASES

-I'm grateful to see, ten years on from the time I was struggling to find gifted friends and literature for gifted adults, a lot has changed.
+I'm grateful to see, thirteen years on from the time I was struggling to find gifted friends and literature for gifted adults, a lot has changed.
 It's becoming far more normal for a gifted adult to say they're gifted and to believe they deserve to get their gifted-specific needs met.
-There's a global community of people -- gifted, twice-exceptional, and multi-exceptional -- who are looking for opportunities to heal their experiences of shame and confusion about being different, and to explore and create social connections that are nourishing for themselves and for others.
+There's a global community of people - gifted, twice-exceptional, and multi-exceptional - who are looking for opportunities to heal their experiences of shame and confusion about being different, and to explore and create social connections that are nourishing for themselves and for others.
 It feels a bit like there's now a gifted oasis where there used to be a desert.

 That has implications for the world, because if people with high intelligence are socially starving or otherwise struggling to meet their basic intellectual, emotional, social or other needs, they're not able to be consistently generative participants in the web of interbeing.
 With a gifted social oasis to refuel at, we have a better chance of meeting our unusual needs, and in turn being able to contribute to the health of our local and global social and physical ecosystems.
 As I've trained leaders via InterGifted, and have watched many of our members move into the gifted services domain, I can see gifted oases popping up throughout the world.
 I'm happy that I've been and continue to be able to be part of the "gifted oasis network".